-1. MFCs include:
+2.1.MFCs include:

 - a.
-Any separate or segregated fund established by any corporation, membership organization, cooperative, labor organization, or other organization whose purpose is to initiate or influence a campaign or election; - b.
-Any organization, including any corporation or association, whose major purpose is initiating or influencing a campaign or election and that receives Contributions or makes Expenditures aggregating more than \$250 for that purpose; and - c.
-Any organization whose major purpose is not influencing candidate or ballot measure elections but that receives Contributions or makes Expenditures aggregating more than \$250 for the purpose of influencing the nomination or election of any candidate to political office. - 2.
+Any separate or segregated fund established by any corporation, membership organization, cooperative, or-labor organization, or other organization whose purpose is to initiate or influence a campaign or election; - b.
+Any organization, including any corporation or association, whose that has as its major purpose is initiating or influencing a campaign or election and that receives Contributions or makes Expenditures aggregating more than \$250 for that purpose; and - c.
+Any organization whose that does not have as its major purpose is not influencing candidate or ballot measure elections but that receives Contributions or makes Expenditures aggregating more than \$250 for the purpose of influencing the nomination or election of any candidate to political office. - 3.2.
 MFCs Apply to Candidate Elections, Ballot Measure Questions and Referenda.
-Advocacy, charitable, or other organizations that are interested in raising and spending money to influence the election of a candidate, a ballot question or referendum are required to form an MFC for that purpose, and file campaign finance reports with the City Clerk. - a.
-If an organization receives or spends more than \$250 to initiate or influence the outcome of an election, ballot question or referendum, then the organization is an MFC and must register and file campaign finance reports with the City Clerk.

-- b.
-If an organization's only financial activity is to contribute to an MFC that will disclose the Contribution in a campaign finance report, the organization does not have to register with the City Clerk.
-However, if the organization raises funds for the purpose of contributing to an MFC, rather than from the organization's general treasury, it has received Contributions and is and MFC if those Contributions exceed \$250. - c.
-The MFC registration requirement also applies to an individual who raises or spends more than \$250 to initiate or influence an election, ballot question, or referendum.
-However, if an individual uses his or her own funds to contribute to an MFC, he or she does not qualify as an MFC, provided that the funds used to make the Contribution were not themselves a Contribution from another source.
+Advocacy, charitable, or other organizations that are interested in raising and spending money to influence a the election of a candidate, a ballot question or referendum are required to form an MFC for that purpose, and file campaign finance reports with the City Clerk. - a.
+If an organization receives or spends more than \$250 to initiate or influence the outcome of an election, ballot question or referendum, then the organization would be considered is an MFC and must would have to register and file campaign finance reports with the City Clerk. - b.
+If an organization's only financial activity is to make a Contribution to an MFC that will disclose the Contribution in a campaign finance report, the organization does not have to register with the City Clerk.
+However, if the organization has-raisesd funds for the purpose of contributing to an MFC, rather than from the organization's general treasury, it has received Contributions and is and MFC if those Contributions exceed \$250.will-trigger the registration requirement. - c.
+The MFC registration requirement to register as a MFC also applies to an individual who raises or spends more than \$250 to initiate or influence an election, ballot question, or referendum.
+However, if an individual uses his or her own funds to make a Contribution to an MFC, he or she would-does not qualify as an MFC, provided that the funds used to make the Contribution were not themselves a Contribution obtained from another sourcein order to make the Contribution.

-3. When to Register and File an Initial Report
+4.3.
+When to Register and File an Initial Report